Obarun/66/doc/execl-runas.md

 - *127*: *prog* could not be found.

-## Differences with s6-setuidgid

-`execl-runas` is **not** a drop-in clone of `s6-setuidgid`.
-For any non-root target account the credential operations (supplementary groups, gid, uid) are identical, but the environment contract differs:

-- `s6-setuidgid` is built on top of `s6-envuidgid` + `s6-applyuidgid -Uz`: the first stage *adds* `UID`/`GID`/`GIDLIST` to the environment, and the `-z` of the second stage *removes* them again before exec.
-As a side effect, any pre-existing `UID`/`GID`/`GIDLIST` in the environment is stripped from the program's environment.
+## Environment contract

-- `execl-runas` never touches the environment.
-Since it resolves and applies the credentials in a single step, it never introduces `UID`/`GID`/`GIDLIST`, so there is nothing to clean up. *prog* inherits the environment unchanged.
+`execl-runas` never touches the environment.
+It resolves and applies the credentials (supplementary groups, gid, uid) in a single step, so it never introduces or removes `UID`/`GID`/`GIDLIST` variables: there is nothing to add and nothing to clean up. *prog* inherits the environment unchanged.

-The `user:group` colon syntax of `s6-setuidgid` is also not supported: *account* is always resolved as a single user name, and the supplementary groups are always computed from the group database.
+There is no `user:group` colon syntax: *account* is always resolved as a single user name, and the supplementary groups are always computed from the group database.

 ## Usage example